axiezai/factor_analysis/README.md

         - igamma - the variance matrix
     """
 ```
 There is an example where we make use of the `bfa` function that initializes with a random mixing matrix.
+This initialization condition requires a LOT more iterations to converge (way more than 100).